top of page

 Boy blowing bubbles, playing, speech and language therapy, Cardiff Wales

 If your child has recently started to stammer and either you or your child are worried about it, it is important to seek speech and language therapy advice as early intervention is key.
-There are lots we can do to help.
-As parents are the best people to support their child’s stammering, therapy for young children who stammer is based around you playing with your child at home and modelling helpful strategies.
+There is lots we can do to help.
+As parents are the best people to support their child’s stammering, therapy for young children who stammer is based around what you can do within the home environment to support your child’s talking and to make talking easier.

 Being parents of a son with a stammer can be difficult.
 We had no experience of dealing with it and while we panicked our son’s speech seemed to be in free fall.
 Then we found Alison.
 She immediately put us at ease and gave us basic tools that the whole family were able to use to help.